Beehive in a UK apiary

 • Spring: quick checks (drone brood uncapping and/or sticky board) to spot early spikes.

-• Summer: keep an eye on trends without disrupting supers (choose methods that suit your setup).
+• Summer: keep an eye on trends without disrupting supers, especially during mid-season monitoring in July.

-• Late summer / early autumn: do a proper count (sugar roll or alcohol wash) before and after your main treatment window.
+• Late summer / early autumn: do a proper count (sugar roll or alcohol wash) before and after your main treatment window, with particular focus on late-summer mite checks in August.

 • Winter (where appropriate): note broodless periods and link records to your winter plan.